TendTo/Newcastle-Presentations/presentations/EICSymAware-architecture/README.md

 ## Options

-Some possible options for the architecture of EICSsymAware.
+Some possible options for the architecture of EICSymAware.

 <!-- New subsection -->